Particular/docs.particular.net/nservicebus/transports/queuecreation.md

 snippet:ConcurrentCustomQueueCreator

-The factory for creating the queue creator needs to be provided in the transport definition.
+The custom queue creator needs to be registered.

-snippet:TransportDefinitionForQueueCreator
+snippet:RegisteringTheQueueCreator